biolprogramming/prog-syllabus/README.md

 One good way to learning how to write computer code is to read, understand, and test the computer code of others.
 To facilitate this learning experience, you are going to be doing "in-house" [code reviews](https://en.wikipedia.org/wiki/Code_review) of each other's assignments.

 Two code-reviewers will be assigned systematically to review a given assignment (for a given person).
 Once a reviewer finishes each code review, they will assigning a "grade" to the classmate they are grading, based on a rubric I provide.
+The rubric will be provided along with the assignment when it is posted on [github][] (e.g. [assingment-1 rubric](https://github.com/biolprogramming/assignment-1/blob/master/RUBRIC.md)).

 ### Software project proposal